Architecture

 3. Letta — receives the message, loads Ren's core memory blocks into context (always_loaded_core, pending_thoughts, portraits), and sends everything to Anthropic.

-4. Anthropic API — Claude Haiku generates Ren's response, potentially calling tools (archival search, memory write, web fetch).
+4. Google AI API — Gemini 2.5 Flash generates Ren's response, potentially calling tools (archival search, memory write, web fetch).

 5. Letta — stores the exchange in PostgreSQL, returns the response.